dekarrin/ictiobus/docs/fishi-usage.md

 scheme.

-To use Ictiobus to make your own programming or scripting language, you first define a spec for it in the FISHI langauge, then run the command ictcc on the spec and poof!
-You'll have a whole glubbin langauge parser (compiler frontend) ready to use in the Go package you tell ictcc to output it to.
+To use Ictiobus to make your own programming or scripting language, you first define a spec for it in the FISHI language, then run the command ictcc on the spec, and poof!
+You'll have a whole glubbin language parser (compiler frontend) ready to use in the Go package you tell ictcc to output it to.
 All your code needs to do is call the package's `Frontend()` function.